RegistryCloud/RegistryCloud.github.io/_projects/um.md

 category: work
 ---

-The user management module is a service which enables users to both register/login the website and manage the contributers of the projects.
-With this module users can register the system and login securely.
-In addition they can edit their profile and change/manage their password and informations.
-Moreover after they create a project they can edit the project’s contributers.
+The user management module is a module that enables users to both register/login to the website and manage the contributors of the projects.
+With this module, users can register the system and login securely.
+In addition, they can edit their profile and change/manage their password and information.
+Moreover, after they create a project they can edit the project’s contributors.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">